understand/understand-js/README.md

 });
 ```

-Additionally you might want to filter some specific errors that do provide really low value to you as a developer.
+Additionally, you might want to filter some specific errors.
 You can define them as entries in the `ignoredErrors` option.
-It allows partial matches (using RexExp) and exact matches (using Strings).
+It allows partial matches (using RexExp) and exact matches (using Strings):

 ```js
 Understand.init({